alfahami/git_github/README.md

 - Note that defining the file types Git LFS should track will not, by itself, convert any pre-existing files to Git LFS, such as files on other branches or in your prior commit history.
 To do that, use the git lfs migrate[1] command:
   - `git lfs migrate import --include="*.ipynb"` convert any pre-existing files to Git LFS, such as files on other branches or in your prior commit history
-- There is no step three.
+- There is no more step.
 Just commit and push to GitHub as you normally would;